HaxeFoundation/code-cookbook/assets/content/cookbook/Other/named-parameters.md

 While there is no named parameter support in Haxe, anonymous structures can be used to obtain the same effect.

+* Pros: it can make your code more readable, especially functions with a long parameter list.

-As noted, in the Haxe documentation ["Impact on Performance" section](http://haxe.org/manual/types-structure-performance.html), this will have a negative impact on static targets due to an additional dynamic lookup, though.
-If your application can live with that it can make your code more readable.
+* Cons: as noted in the Haxe manual ["Impact on Performance" section](http://haxe.org/manual/types-structure-performance.html), this will have a negative impact on static targets due to an additional dynamic lookup.
+This should therefore be avoided in performance critical sections on those targets.

 ## Usage
 ```haxe